phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 ## GLAM Software

-These are tools that may be particularly relevant for people in the <abbr title="Galleries, Libraries, Archives, and Museums">GLAM</abbr> space, though many of them are generically relevant tools that simply improve the quality of your command line life.
+These are tools that may be particularly relevant for people in the <abbr title="Galleries, Libraries, Archives, and Museums">GLAM</abbr> space, though many of them are generically relevant tools that will improve the quality of command line life.

 The most frustrating thing about the command line, for me, has always been installing and configuring software.
 Getting things running, particularly in a Windows environment but often on Mac too, can be a struggle.
 My advice is to 1) search the web for solutions because you are not the first with your problem, 2) ask for help on [the Code4Lib Slack](https://code4lib.org/slack), 3) check that executables are on your `$PATH`, and 4) do not let  frustration dissuade you from trying.
 {: .warn}